+- 5045.12 Collateralization.
+Collateralization will be required on two types of investments: certificates of deposit and repurchase (and reverse repurchase) agreements.
+In order to anticipate market changes and provide a level of security for all funds, the collateralization level will be 110% of market value for Certificate of Deposits and 102% for reverse repurchase agreements of principal and accrued interest. - The District chooses to limit collateral to the following: U.S. Treasuries and Federal Agency Obligations. - Collateral will always be held by an independent third party with whom the entity has a current custodial agreement.
+A clearly marked evidence of ownership (safekeeping receipt) must be supplied to the entity and retained.
+The right of collateral substitution is granted. - 5045.13 Safekeeping and Custody.
+All security transactions, including collateral for repurchase agreements, and reverse repurchase agreements entered into by the (Local Agency) shall be conducted on a delivery-versus-payment (DVP) basis.
+Securities will be held by a third-party custodian designated by the Treasurer and evidenced by safekeeping receipts. - 5045.14 Diversification and Maximum Maturities.
 It is the policy of the District to diversify its investment portfolio.
-Assets shall be diversified to eliminate the risk of loss resulting from over-concentration of assets in a specific maturity, a specific issuer or a specific class of securities.
+Assets shall be diversified to eliminate the risk of loss resulting from over-concentration of assets in a specific maturity, a specific issuer, or a specific class of securities.
 Diversification strategies shall be determined and revised periodically.
 Adequate diversification shall be applied to the individual issuers of debt, both within each class of investments and collectively.
-With the exception of U.S. Treasuries, Federal Agency securities, LGIPs, and LAIF, the District's investment in any one issuer is limited to 5 percent of the District's surplus funds.
+Except for U.S. Treasuries, Federal Agency securities, LGIPs, and LAIF, the District's investment in any one issuer is limited to 5 percent of the District's surplus funds.

 To the extent possible, the District will attempt to match its investments with anticipated cash flow requirements.
-The maximum maturity of individual investments shall not exceed the limits set forth in Section 8.0.
+The maximum maturity of individual investments shall not exceed the limits set forth in Section 5045.8.
 Where no maturity limit is stated, no investment shall exceed a maturity of five years from the date of purchase unless the Board has granted express authority to make that investment either specifically or as a part of an investment program approved by the Board no less than three months prior to the investment.
 With respect to maximum maturities, this Policy authorizes investing reserve funds beyond five years if the maturity of such investments is made to coincide as nearly as practicable with the expected use of the funds.